The Unseen (EP): Composition

 Hyungwon produced "Love Me a Little", as well as the B-side song "Roll with Me", while Shownu participated in the choreography.

 The Unseen contains the perspectives of two people who greet numerous "me" who exist in the eyes of others.
 It also shows how Shownu and Hyungwon expand their own world with delicate details and composure, capturing a darker and more mature image of them, a culmination of 8 years of hard work.

-"Love Me a Little" is a track with a midtempo chorus backed by percussion, depicting the conflict between our true self and what others want us to be, "Love Therapy" is a hybrid pop style-groovy undercurrent of 808 bass track with a charming melody and mournful vocals, "Roll with Me" is a smoky, piano-backed track in an impressively unique arrangement, "Play Me" is a electro-pop synthesizer track which arrays their various charms, and "Slow Dance" is a dream-pop masterpiece with gentle 8-bit notes track which stands out with the duo's sweet voice.
+"Love Me a Little" is a track with a midtempo chorus backed by percussion, depicting the conflict between our true self and what others want us to be, "Love Therapy" is a hybrid pop style-groovy undercurrent of 808 bass track with a charming melody and mournful vocals, "Roll with Me" is a smoky, piano-backed track in an impressively unique arrangement, "Play Me" is an electro-pop synthesizer track which arrays their various charms, and "Slow Dance" is a dream-pop masterpiece and a gentle 8-bit notes track which stands out with the duo's sweet voice.